Virus-hit cruise liner passengers start disembarking in Japan after controversial quarantine

-TOKYO (Reuters) - Passengers on the virus-hit cruise ship moored near Tokyo began disembarking on Wednesday, public broadcaster NHK said, after a controversial two-week quarantine that saw more than 500 people infected with the new coronavirus originating in China.
+TOKYO (Reuters) - Passengers on the virus-hit cruise ship moored near Tokyo began disembarking on Wednesday, television footage showed, after a controversial two-week quarantine that saw more than 500 people infected with the new coronavirus originating in China.

-The Diamond Princess, operated by Carnival Corp, has been quarantined in the port of Yokohama since Feb.
-3 after a man, who disembarked in Hong Kong before it traveled to Japan, was diagnosed with the virus.
+The Diamond Princess, operated by Carnival Corp, has been quarantined after arriving in the port of Yokohama on Feb.
+3, after a man who disembarked in Hong Kong before it traveled to Japan was diagnosed with the virus.

 More than 540 people have been infected with the virus on the liner, which originally carried some 3,700 passengers and crew.
-Many of those infected have already been transfered to hospitals.
+Many of those infected have already been transferred to hospitals.
 About half the passengers are Japanese.

-Japan, which ranks second in the world after China in number of confirmed virus cases, has come under fire for its handling of the cruise ship quarantine, although top government officials have defended the quarantine and onboard testing operation.
+Japan ranks second in the world after China in number of confirmed virus due to the ship infections.

+Japan has come under fire for its handling of the cruise ship quarantine, although top government officials have defended the quarantine and onboard testing operation.

+“Unfortunately, cases of infection have emerged, but we have to the extent possible taken appropriate steps to prevent serious cases, including sending infected people to hospital,” public broadcaster NHK quoted Health Minister Katsunobu Kato as telling a parliamentary panel.

 Around 500 people were expected to disembark starting Wednesday, a health ministry official said, with the entire process completed by Friday.